WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ~~~

 Since both the trunk provider and trunk consumer implement the client
-and server roles, both entities will typically have a load balancer
+and server roles, both entities will typically have a load balancer - perhaps a server component, or a cloud-based service,
 used to receive incoming calls.
 This is not required, of course.
 It is
 worth restating that this load balancer is NOT specific to RIPP - it
 is any off-the-shelf HTTP load balancer which supports HTTP/3.
 No
 specific support for RIPP is required.
 RIPP is just a usage of HTTP.

-Because RIPP clients and servers are nothing more than HTTP3
+Because RIPP clients and servers are nothing more than HTTP/3
 applications, the behavior or RIPP is specified entirely by describing
-how various RIPP procedures map to the core HTTP3 primitives available
+how various RIPP procedures map to the core HTTP/3 primitives available
 to applications - opening connections, closing connections, sending
 requests and responses, receiving requests and responses, and setting
 header fields and bodies.
 That's it.